Wondering what to serve with risotto?

 One spoonful of this creamy dish will always result in a smile.
-So, if you’re feeling a little blue, a delicious bowl of risotto is the dish for you.
+So, if you’re feeling a little blue, try a tasty risotto recipe.

 Rice yearns for some protein.
 The first on our list is an incredibly flavorful shellfish: roasted shrimp.
 This crustacean turns your risotto into a fancy dish, so this is a good option if you’re trying to impress your guests (or a date).

 What’s great about shrimp is that it’s such an easy addition – it only needs a few minutes in the pan to cook!
 Simply top your risotto with a few pieces (depending on the size), and your dish is ready to serve.

 Next up on our protein list is crispy chicken thighs.
 Whether it’s deep-fried or oven-baked, some crunchy on the outside and juicy on the inside chicken is exactly what your risotto needs.